The

 TLS/SSL

-Enable TLS/SSL for inbound messages
+Enable TLS/SSL for inbound connections

 If checked, CryptoFilter announces TLS/SSL so that a connecting client can establish a TLS/SSL connection and thereby encrypt the data that is sent over the wire.
 By default this is disabled, because a valid certificate for the host is required or else the sending host can not verify your machine.